januszoles/ish/README.md

 # iSH

-## Notes about iSH and SSH configuration on iPad and Mac
+## My notes about iSH.app and SSH configuration on iPad and Mac

 ```bash